MBoemo/DNAscent/docs/source/forkSense.rst

 Fork Stalling and Pausing
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-As of v3.1.2, DNAscent will assign a stall score to each called fork.
+DNAscent will assign a stall score to each called fork.
 These scores range from 0 (most likely unimpeded fork movement) to 1 (most likely a stall or pause).
 The stall score of each fork is in the last (or eigth) column of the bedfile created when the ``--markForks`` is specified.
 No additional input is needed; if ``--markForks`` is specified, then the fork bed files will contain stall scores.
 There are, however, several instances where DNAscent will decline to make a call for a fork.
 These include cases where DNAscent cannot see the end of the fork (e.g., if the fork runs off the read or comes together with another fork in a termination site) or if there is a nearby indel in the genomic alignment in order to avoid false positives and negatives.
 When this occurs, DNAscent will print a negative integer instead of a stall score clarifying why no stress call was made for this particular fork.
 The reason corresponding to each negative integer value is detailed in the table below.

 +--------+-----------------------------------+
 | Code   | Description                       |